MichaelCade/90DaysOfDevOps/Days/day3.md

 Reliability is a key factor here as well, at the end of the day we want our Application to be available all the time it is required.
 This then lends to other **observability, security and data management** areas that should be continuously monitored and feedback can always be used to better enhance, update and release the application continuously.

+Some input from the community here specifcally [@_ediri](https://twitter.com/_ediri) mentioned also part of this continous process we should also have the FinOps teams involved.
+Apps & Data are running and stored somewhere you should be monitoring this continously to make sure if things change from a resources point of view your costs are not causing some major financial pain on your Cloud Bills.

 ## Resources

 I am always open to adding additional resources to these readme files as it is here as a learning tool.